gsonal/hands-on-tdd/README.md

 ## hands-on-tdd

 Common repository for all TDD and Clean code practice sessions.
+This is now an old repo, only kept for revision.

 ###Imp.
 Points from the discussions